3: Supervised Learning for Text

 • Probabilistic language models describe a story about how documents are generated using probability

-• The Naive Bayes text classification model is one example of a generative language model.
-In Naive Bayes:
+• Naive Bayes is one example of a generative language model.
+In Naive Bayes, we:

-1. Estimate separate language models for each category of interest
+• Estimate a separate language model for each category

-3. Assign the text to the category for which it has the highest probability
+• Assign the text to the category with the highest probability

 Language Models